leswright1977/PySpectrometer/README.md

 Run the program with: python3 pyspectrometer-v1.py

 To calibrate, shine 2 Lasers of known wavelength (He-Ne, Argon or DPSS recommended!
-(Diode Lasers can have wavelengths that can be +/- 10nm!)) at a piece of card in front of the spectrometer.
+(Diode Lasers can have wavelengths that can be +/- several nm!)) at a piece of card in front of the spectrometer.

 Click the two peaks on the graph, and in each of the boxes enter the corresponding wavelength.
 Then hit 'Calibrate'.
 In this example I have Calibrated with 532nm (DPSS) and 633nm He-Ne.
 The Scale and lablels will then adjust to match your values.